n8willis/opentype-shaping-documents/opentype-shaping-telugu.md

 left of "Halant", to allow for potential matching with `abvs` or `psts` substitutions from GSUB.

-#### 4.4: Pre-base consonants ####
+#### 4.4: Pre-base-reordering consonants ####

-Any pre-base reordering consonants must be moved to immediately before the base consonant.
+Any pre-base-reordering consonants must be moved to immediately before the base consonant.

-Telugu does not use pre-base reordering consonants, so this step will involve no work when processing `<tel2>` text.
+Telugu does not use pre-base-reordering consonants, so this step will involve no work when processing `<tel2>` text.
 It is included here in order to maintain compatibility with the other Indic scripts.